 University of Edinburgh

 Peter completed his PhD at Queen’s University Belfast, focussing on the analysis of retinal images and calcium signals in retinal arterioles.
 He then moved to Germany, becoming a postdoc in the Nikon Imaging Center at Heidelberg University where he spent much of his time helping microscope users interpret their imaging data using open-source software.
-During this time he wrote a popular bioimage analysis handbook for biologists (https://petebankhead.gitbooks.io/imagej-intro/content/).
+During this time he started writing a bioimage analysis handbook for biologists, which has since evolved into bioimagebook.github.io.

 Upon returning to Belfast as a postdoc at the end of 2012, Peter encountered digital pathology for the first time.
-After applying existing open software tools to whole slide images with limited success, he wrote his own: QuPath (https://qupath.github.io).
-After a short time in industry, Peter is now a Senior Lecturer at the University of Edinburgh, where he is building a group dedicated to developing open AI and bioimage analysis methods for pathology and other imaging data.
+After applying existing open software tools to whole slide images with limited success, he wrote his own: QuPath.
+After a short time in industry, Peter is now a Reader at the University of Edinburgh, where his group is dedicated to developing open AI and bioimage analysis methods and software.

 Francis Crick Institute